RunOnFlux/insight-api/README.md

 * [Difficulty](#difficulty-statistic)
 * [Total Supply](#total-supply-statistic)

-A ZelCash blockchain REST and web socket API service for [bitcore Node](https://github.com/zelcash/bitcore-node-zelcash).
+A Flux blockchain REST and web socket API service for [bitcore Node](https://github.com/zelcash/bitcore-node-zelcash).

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/zelcash/insight-ui.